Skip to main content

 Special Rule Waters for the Clearwater Region

-For waters not listed below, see above for fishing season, bag and possession limits, and rules that apply to all waters within the Clearwater Region.
+For waters not listed below, see Page 19 for fishing season, bag and possession limits, and rules that apply to all waters within the Clearwater Region.

 Section: From the mouth upstream to the Clearwater River Bridge at Orofino